Loading...

 Life Expectancy and Quality of Life

-Hemodialysis and kidney transplants are two treatments for kidney failure, both of which have their own positive and negative qualities.
+Haemodialysis and kidney transplants are two treatments for kidney failure.

-Dialysis normally provides a shorter life expectancy and requires many hours on the chair, leaving the patient feeling tired and strict restrictions on diet.
+And it requires many hours on the chair, leaving the patient feeling tired, and strict restrictions on diet.

-However, kidney transplant patients have longer life expectancy and achieve much better improvement in the quality of life and diet limitations.
+Transplant achieves much better improvement in the quality of life and limitations.

 Controversially, transplants require major surgery, possible rejection of organs, and the use of immunosuppressive drugs throughout an individual’s life.